 Next add any medical deductions.
 Only medical expenses that exceed 7.5% of your Adjusted Gross Income are tax deductible, so unless you had low taxable income or very high medical expenses, you probably won’t get this one, but if you do, add this to the other deductions with the goal of getting over the Standard Deduction.

 Let's look at an example where someone has no medical deductions, and $10,000 of state tax deductions, and mortgage interest of 6,000 per year: their deductions only add up to $16,000.
-It will take $8000 to reach the Standard Deduction, so the first $8000 of charitable donations won’t move the needle (for the purposes of saving money on taxes).
-If someone in this situation gave $8000 every year, they would never see a tax savings for their charitable donations.
+It will take $14,000 (based on the 2025 tax year) to reach the Standard Deduction, so the first $14,000 of charitable donations won’t move the needle (for the purposes of saving money on taxes).
+If someone in this situation gave $14,000, they would never see tax savings for their charitable donations.

 Continuing to make your normal annual contributions each year may not make a difference on your taxes if you’re below the Standard Deduction threshold.